|

 Haughton,

-Alford, Aberdeenshire,
+Alford, Aberdeenshire.

-he died at Haughton, 11th Sept 1811, age c.71 yrs,
+He died at Haughton, 11th Sept 1811, age c.71 yrs.

-his son on one sheet
+His son on one sheet

-says Sept 1812, but the context suggests an error for 1811,
+says Sept 1812, but the context suggests an error for 1811.

-his son on multiple other sheets says Sept 1811,
+His son on multiple other sheets says Sept 1811.

-bur near Haughton in the old Kirkyard of Alford,
+buried in the old Kirkyard of Alford,

-his son Henry said he wanted to be buried
+We know this because his son Henry said he wanted to be buried

 "beside my father in Alford Churchyard, where he is buried in the ground formerly occupied